’The Chef Show: Vol. 2’ Keeps Kitchen Camaraderie Front And Center

 The results are inevitably fun, light, and hunger-inducing.
 They also inspire a fair bit of friendship envy, as the most common takeaway is, “But I want to hang with these guys!”

 The back half of The Chef Show opens with Hollywood star and cooking aficionado Seth Rogen.
-Rogen cracks wise while he, Favreau, and Choi prep items for Choi’s “pork sauce” which will soon be used to cover some very tasty looking fried chicken.
+Rogen cracks wise while he, Favreau, and Choi prep items for Choi’s “pork sauce” for a stewed chicken dish and then they whip up a pile of fried chicken.
 It’s simple, fun, straightforward food TV.
 It won’t challenge you (though adopting Choi’s brining technique is a good call) and it’s not really supposed to.
 It will make you hungry and leave you laughing.
 Watching these three in the kitchen is the visual equivalent to a pot of mac and cheese.

 It was an interesting move by Netflix to release season one of The Chef Show in two parts.
 Volume 1 had eight episodes and 100-percent left us wanting more.
 Volume 2 strikes a very similar chord, tonally, but is even more lugubrious in its pacing.
 It also feels smaller.
 The dynamic cooking duo doesn’t leave California throughout these six episodes, giving the whole run a more intimate feel that’s very West Coast.